The gun-toting McCloskeys said they feared death. They survived to fight the culture wars.

 What happened to the McCloskeys to bring them to this prominent spot?
 You might have seen the pictures and video.
 On June 28 they emerged barefoot from their home, armed with guns, to scare off Black Lives Matter protesters on their private street in the central west end of St. Louis.
 Patricia had a pistol and was wearing black capris.
 Mark had an AR-15 and was wearing khakis and a light pink polo shirt from Brooks Brothers.

-Although the McCloskeys said the protesters threatened to invade their property, a video from one participant shows the startled couple brandishing their guns and yelling as the marchers passed by the palazzo en route to the mayor’s nearby house (which was not technically reachable by their route through this gated community).
+Although the McCloskeys said the protesters threatened to invade their property, a video from one participant shows the startled couple brandishing their guns and yelling as the marchers passed by the palazzo en route to the mayor’s nearby house.
 “Nobody wants to hurt you,” one person is heard yelling, but the McCloskeys were spooked by violence elsewhere in the city and the breach of a nearby gated barrier, next to a historic guard tower, on privately owned Portland Place.
 Whether the protest “happened” to the McCloskeys or vice versa is a matter of debate; the couple viewed the march as a threat to their safety and property, and the marchers seemed to view the couple as reckless instigators.

 Not long ago, the McCloskeys might have seemed a bizarre addition to a political convention.
 At the 2020 RNC, with the Republicans doubling down on Donald J. Trump, they were a natural fit.
 The McCloskeys, both personal injury attorneys, had given interviews that accorded with the opinions of this summer’s protests expressed by the president and his allies.
-Their four-minute spot on the convention schedule was between the father of a mass-shooting victim, who said that the media turned his daughter’s murder into a “coordinated attack” on Trump, and the girlfriend of Donald Trump Jr., who decried the “cosmopolitan elites” that want to simultaneously “destroy” the country and “control how you live.”
+Their four-minute spot on the convention schedule was between the father of a mass-shooting victim, who said that the media turned his daughter’s murder into a “coordinated attack” on Trump, and Trump surrogate Kimberly Guilfoyle, who decried the “cosmopolitan elites” that want to simultaneously “destroy” the country and “control how you live.”

 The McCloskeys, cosmopolitan elites themselves, have come to represent the flashy collision of class, race, privilege, public safety, and the First and Second Amendments.
 They feared death that day, they said, but they survived to join the culture wars.